 Manuals from most equipment manufacturers caution that escaping fluid can penetrate the skin and cause serious injury, emphasizing that all pressure must be relieved before disconnecting high-pressure lines.
 But specific instructions about how to effectively dissipate pressures—and how to verify depressurization—often are lacking.

-According to McLaren, hydraulic systems have a nasty way of retaining pockets of high pressure, even after the pump shuts down and control levers are cycled to dissipate residual pressure.
+According to McLaren, hydraulic oil systems have a nasty way of retaining pockets of high pressure, even after the pump shuts down and control levers are cycled to dissipate residual pressure.
 He makes the point that there is no widely used device in the fluid power industry that can, like an voltmeter, be used to test if a line is dead (depressurized).

 Mechanics of hydraulic-injection injury